 EAB adults are a metallic green color and are approximately 3/8″ – 1/2″ long and 1/8″ wide.
-Adults typically emerge in June and can be active through the summer.
+Adults typically emerge in June and early July and can be active through the summer.
 Adults cause minimal damage to ash trees, but do mate and lay eggs during the summer months.

 Larvae emerge from the eggs, and tunnel into the cambial layer of the tree (just beneath the bark).
 Larvae then feed on these vital tree tissues, causing a significant amount of damage.
 Larvae are cream-colored, with bell-shaped body segments.
 Full-grown larvae can be over 1″ long.

 Several Potential EAB look-alikes exist in Wisconsin.
-Some of these insects may be encountered quite commonly.
+Some of these insects can be quite common.

 Blister beetles can be commonly encountered during the summer months in Wisconsin.
 These beetles can often be found on flowers or on the ground, but can be found in a variety of other places as well.